cchitsiang/awesome-stars/topics.md

 - [bagofwords1/bagofwords](https://github.com/bagofwords1/bagofwords) - Chat with your data  -  with memory, rules, and observability built in.
 Deploy in 2 minutes
 - [duckdb/duckdb](https://github.com/duckdb/duckdb) - DuckDB is an analytical in-process SQL database management system
 - [oceanbase/oceanbase](https://github.com/oceanbase/oceanbase) - The Fastest Distributed Database for Transactional, Analytical, and  AI Workloads.
-- [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
+- [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - OpenPanel is an open-source web and product analytics platform, an open-source alternative to Mixpanel with optional self-hosting.
 - [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors powered by ClickHouse and OpenTelemetry.
 - [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with OpenTelemetry, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
-- [openobserve/openobserve](https://github.com/openobserve/openobserve) - Modern observability platform: 10x easier, 140x lower storage cost, petabyte scale.
-Open-source alternative to Elasticsearch/Splunk/Datadog for logs, metrics, traces, RUM, and more.
+- [openobserve/openobserve](https://github.com/openobserve/openobserve) - OpenObserve is an open-source observability platform for logs, metrics, traces, and frontend monitoring.
+A cost-effective alternative to Datadog, Splunk, and Elasticsearch with 140x lower storage cost
 - [raystack/optimus](https://github.com/raystack/optimus) - Optimus is an easy-to-use, reliable, and performant workflow orchestrator for data transformation, data modeling, pipelines, and data quality management.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [StarRocks/starrocks](https://github.com/StarRocks/starrocks) - The world's fastest open query engine for sub-second analytics both on and off the data lakehouse.
 With the flexibility to support nearly any scenario, StarRocks provides best-in-class performance for